atahanuz/postgres-practice/README.md

 # postgres-practice
 Hone your PostgreSQL skills by running queries on a sample database.
-The program is running on a server powered by Google Cloud.
+The program is running on a server powered by Google Cloud and ElephantSQL.

 Postgres Practice is a website for running queries and seeing the output on an example database.
 The database simulates a company structure with projects and employees, and it is being used in YTU Computer Engineering classes to teach PostgreSQL.